 The main rivers that flow through the territory include the Sanggan, the Huliu, the Nanyang, and the Yuhe.
-They originate from the Yongding River system and cover a drainage area of 10,831 square km.
-The Tanghe River that runs through the city originates from the Daqing River system and covers a drainage area of 2,071 square kilometers.
+They originate from the Yongding River system and cover a drainage area of 10,831 sq km.
+The Tanghe River that runs through the city originates from the Daqing River system and covers a drainage area of 2,071 sq km.

 Being an outstanding tourist city in China and a national garden city, Datong is especially famous for its large number of mountains, including Hengshan Mountain, one of the Five Sacred Mountains of China.
 The city is at a key location between the plateau beyond the Great Wall and the central Hebei plain, and boasts history of Confucianism, Buddhism and Taoism.